Tanya2303/HackNITR-4.0/README.md

 # Edu Hub

 ## 💡 Inspiration

-Pupils and instructors are stranded at home due to the pandemic, and it has been established that e-learning is a modern, effective way to instruct and engage students.
-There are several online classes offered to students.
-And as everyone knows, online classes are boring, the concepts taught cannot be retaught, and practicals are crucial for disciplines like chemistry and others that call for hands-on application and visualisation.
-Students from any background can visit the site and learn numerous ideas with the use of 3D Models, which improves their understanding easier and faster.
+People and instructors are stranded at home due to the pandemic, and it has been established that e-learning is a modern, effective way to instruct and engage students.
 Edu Hub is an AR-based mobile application.
-Through full immersion in the subject content and visualisation, Edu Hub can assist students in achieving better results.
+Through full immersion in the subject content and visualization, Edu Hub can assist students in achieving better results.

 ## 💻 What it does